pouyanh/blog/articles/trust-chain/main.md

 final response is ready to be sent.

 ## Implement using Messaging & Redis List
-This patterns let us handle synchronous communication (frontend-backend) by variable number of asynchronous communications (service-service) which may differ due to the request payload.
+This pattern lets us handle synchronous communication (frontend-backend) by variable number of asynchronous communications (service-service) which may differ due to the request payload.
 In the diagram below communication between internal services are event-driven.
 Any async messaging platform can play role of the _Message BUS_.